Mihonarium/moratorium.ai/docs/intro.md

 [^2]: The current scientific consensus is that the processes in the human brain are computable: a program can, theoretically, simulate the physics that run a brain.

-So, we should expect AI to eventually get generally smarter than humans.
+So, we should expect AI to eventually become generally smarter than humans.

 ## Outer and inner AI alignment